TheFriendlySurvivors/Servers/README.md

 Mobile Users:
-If you can't see any files, tap on "show code"!
+If you can't see any files, tap on "view code"!

 Handy-Nutzer:
-Sollten dir hier keine Dateien angezeigt werden, tippe auf "show code"!
+Sollten dir hier keine Dateien angezeigt werden, tippe auf "view code"!

 Here you'll find our server's adresses and the rules*.